 A graduate student must file a degree plan on GradPath which includes those courses to be applied toward a particular degree and formally establishes the advisory committee.
-Doctoral students in EdD must file their degree plan during their first year.
+Doctoral students in the Ed.D. are encouraged to file their degree plan during their first year.
+It is the responsibility of the student to ensure that proper credits have been assigned for each class and dissertation course by the Registrar.

 Working closely with their academic advisor, students will file their degree plans using the GradPath.
 The degree plan is then circulated electronically for approval from the departmental graduate advisor, committee Chair/Co-Chairs, committee members, and department head.
+Important note: Accessing GradPath while off campus requires UA VPN.